jjindrich/jjazure-web-angular-apimanagement/README.md

 Design for production

 - all API services are deployed into virtual network
-- API services publish with Azure API Management
+- API services publish with Azure API Management connected to virtual network

  Why use Azure API management - [Direct communication vs API management](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern)

+If you will not use API management, you have to implement security checks on your API services directly.

 ## Create Angular project with Visual Studio Code